CodingItWrong/outsidein.dev/docs/vue/2-vertical-slice.md

 });
 ```

 Because we are writing a unit test, we don't want to connect our component to our real Vuex store module.
-Instead, we want to create a stubbed store module that specifies the interface we want our store module to have, and lets us run expectations on it.
+Instead, we want to create a mocked store module that specifies the interface we want our store module to have, and lets us run expectations on it.
 Our component will ask our store module to load the restaurants, so that means we need a `load` action in the store module:

 ```diff
    it('loads restaurants on mount', () => {